 How much is the Polar Express train ride?

-Considering travel time, the Polar Express is not necessarily a cheap family adventure.
+Considering travel time, which is 1.25 hours, the Polar Express is not necessarily a cheap family adventure.

 Still, the Polar Express train ride in North Carolina is very popular, so we recommend you book early if you plan to ride this season.